New France: Foundation of Quebec City (1608)

 Champlain also arranged to have young French men live with local indigenous people, to learn their language and customs and help the French adapt to life in North America.
 These coureurs des bois ("runners of the woods"), including Étienne Brûlé, extended French influence south and west to the Great Lakes and among the Huron tribes who lived there.
 Ultimately, for the better part of a century, the Iroquois and French clashed in a series of attacks and reprisals.

 During the first decades of the colony's existence, only a few hundred French people lived there, while the English colonies to the south were much more populous and wealthy.
 Cardinal Richelieu, adviser to Louis XIII, wished to make New France as significant as the English colonies.
 In 1627, Richelieu founded the Company of One Hundred Associates to invest in New France, promising land parcels to hundreds of new settlers and to turn Canada into an important mercantile and farming colony.
 He named Champlain as the Governor of New France and forbade non-Catholics to live there.
 Consequently, any Protestant emigrants to New France were forced to convert to Catholicism, prompting many of them to relocate to the English colonies instead.

 The Catholic Church, and missionaries such as the Recollets and the Jesuits, became firmly established in the territory.
-Richelieu also introduced the seigneurial system, a semi-feudal system of farming based on ribbon farms that remained a characteristic feature of the St. Lawrence valley until the 19th century.
+Richelieu also expanded the seigneurial system from its beginnings at Port-Royal.
+This was a semi-feudal system of farming based on ribbon farms that remained a characteristic feature of the St. Lawrence valley until the 19th century.
 While Richelieu's efforts did little to increase the French presence in New France, they did pave the way for the success of later efforts.

 Simultaneously, during the Anglo-French War (1627–1629) the English colonies to the south began raiding the St. Lawrence Valley, Champlain surrendered Quebec on 19 July 1629.
 The British held New France with Kirke as governor until 1632, when Treaty of Saint-Germain-en-Laye (1632) was signed on March 29, 1632, which returned New France (Quebec, Acadia and Cape Breton Island) to French control.
 Champlain returned to Canada that year and requested that Sieur de Laviolette found another trading post at Trois-Rivières, which Laviolette did in 1634.
 Champlain died in 1635.

 On 23 September 1646, under the command of Pierre LeGardeur, Le Cardinal arrived to Quebec with Jules (Gilles) Trottier II and his family.
 Le Cardinal, commissioned by the Communauté des Habitants, had arrived from La Rochelle, France.
 Communauté des Habitants at the time of Trottier traded fur primarily.
 On 4 July 1646, by Pierre Teuleron, sieur de Repentigny, granted Trottier land in La Rochelle to build and develop New France, under the authorization Jacques Le Neuf de la Poterie.